KidPudel/android-starter-kit/Kotlin/coroutines.md

 # Context

-Context will describe in which thread coroutine will be started
+Context (Dispatcher) will describe which thread corresponding coroutine uses.

 - **Dispatcher.Main** - in a main thread for ui operation in coroutine
 - **.IO** - data operation, networking